Python Authoring

 )

-return FetchUsersResult(users=users, fetched_at=datetime.utcnow())
+return FetchUsersResult(users=users, fetched_at=datetime.now(timezone.utc))

 For tiny actions, plain types are fine: